-For public works, the contract value must be inferior to €150,000.
+For public works, the contract value must be less than €150,000.

-For the supply and lease of goods, as well as service contracts, the contract value must be inferior to €75,000.
+For the supply and lease of goods, as well as service contracts, the contract value must be less than ε 75,000.

-As for other types of contracts - excluding concession of public works and services and company incorporation contracts - the prior consultation procedure can only be chosen if the contract value is inferior to &100,000.
+As for other types of contracts - excluding concession of public works and services and company incorporation contracts - the prior consultation procedure can only be chosen if the contract value is less than &100,000.
 A prior consultation may also be adopted irrespective of the contract value in the cases referred above (see in this regard, the direct award section).

-2.6 Are there aggregation and/or anti-avoidance rules?
+2.4 Are there aggregation and/or anti-avoidance rules?